Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 Satan knew he could never replace God in the heavenly hierarchy.
 He knew he could never be omniscient, omnipotent, or omnipresent like him.

 But he could formulate his own moral code.
-He could reject God’s moral values and determine right and wrong for himself.
+He could reject God’s standards and determine right and wrong for himself.

-Nobody tempted Satan to devise a new version of morality.
-On the contrary, he conceived and acted on this idea without prompting.
+Nobody tempted Satan to devise his personal version of morality.
+He conceived and acted on this idea out of pride, without any external prompting.

 Volitional Freedom